-The apportionment of the regular rents upon dwelling-houses are on the basis that but one family is to occupy the same, and for each additional family, one dollar per year shall be charged.
+The apportionment of the regular rents upon dwellinghouses are on the basis that but one family is to occupy the same, and for each additional family, one dollar per year shall be charged.

-METERS will be placed on all houses where waste of water is found, and they will be charged at rates fixed by the Department for all the water passing through them.
+METERS will be placed on all houses where waste of water is found, and theywill be charged at rates fixed by the Department for all the water passing through them.
 The extra and miscellaneous rates sha be as follows, to wit:

+Department for all the water passing through them.
 The extra and miscellaneous rates sha be as follows, to wit: